-- Provide opportunities for communication between agencies, special interest groups and the general public. - Provide the stimulus for cooperation with local communities to develop strong linkages between them and the Project. - Provide necessary directional information to enable visitors to easily find the Project facilities. - Assist visitors with an understanding of other tourism facilities and attractions in the area. - Establish uniform, clearly written fishing, hunting and boating regulations throughout the Project service area. - Effectively inform recreational users about special concerns and regulations regarding the use of Project lands and waters. - Increase public awareness that special use permits or other authorizations are required for bass tournaments and other organized special events and commercial activities on Project lands and waters. - Establish a well coordinated process for collecting/utilizing data concerning boating accidents and other mishaps to improve visitor safety on Project lands and waters.
+- Provide opportunities for communication between agencies, special interest groups and the general public. - Provide the stimulus for cooperation with local communities to develop strong linkages between them and the Project. - Provide necessary directional information to enable visitors to easily find the Project facilities. - Assist visitors with an understanding of other tourism facilities and attractions in the area. - Establish uniform, clearly written fishing, hunting, and boating regulations throughout the Project service area. - Effectively inform recreational users about special concerns and regulations regarding the use of Project lands and waters. - Increase public awareness that special use permits, or other authorizations are required for fishing tournaments and other organized special events and commercial activities on Project lands and waters. - Establish a well-coordinated process for collecting/utilizing data concerning public interests and demands to improve visitor safety and the outdoor recreation opportunities.